 Kingston Technology HyperX Impact has a huge number of different options available, from 8GB to 32GB, from 2133MHz to 3200MHz.
 And the chips themselves are among fastest SODIMM laptop RAM you can get your hands on.
 Whether you’re looking to add the odd stick to your collection, or you’re looking to totally swap out your current RAM kit, HyperX can accommodate almost any build style.

-Finally, there’s the Ballistix Sport LT.
+There’s also the Ballistix Sport LT.
 Even though this brand looks random, and has basically no name recognition, that’s actually not an issue.
 Because this is RAM was made by a lesser known re-branding of Micron, which is basically like the American version of Samsung.
 And the Sport LT is available in a pretty wide assortment of one stick and two stick modules.
 Their speeds aren’t quite as impressive as those provided by the HyperX, but if you’re trying to save a couple of bucks, the Sport LT are definitely worth picking up.